miketvo/rmit2022c-eeet2482-lodging-app/README.md

   ./build.ps1 [Options] -m <build-mode>
   ```

-For all available options flags and build modes, use:
+For all available option flags and build modes, use:

 * Linux/MacOS
   ```shell